ireaneus/CDI/docs/ChurchHistory/CHS6Assignment.md

 Fifteen hundred years after the event we may wish for more understandable terms, but we dare not say less than the church said then.

-Chapter 12 – Exiles from Life – The Beginnings of Monasticism
+**Chapter 13 – Exiles from Life – The Beginnings of Monasticism**

 There is a Jewish saying: *“If you seek wisdom, go into the wilderness.”* This advice was most certainly meant as a temporary retreat, rather than a lifestyle.

-Monasticism (monks and nuns) is a religious way of life in which one renounces worldly pursuits to devote oneself fully to spiritual work.
+*Monasticism (monks and nuns)*Ok,  is a religious way of life in which one renounces worldly pursuits to devote oneself fully to spiritual work.
 Monastic life plays an important role in the Catholic and Orthodox traditions, as well as in many non-Christian religions.
 The word comes from the Greek word for *“alone”* and describes those who live alone, completely isolated from others and the world.
 It also describes those who would live alone together, with a wide variety of rules and regulations.
 They were generally seeking spiritual perfection and perceived physical comforts, as well as other people, to be hindrances to that spiritual perfection.

 Catholics and Protestants generally disagree over the *“Monastic Ideal.”* Catholics say that the church has to make room for the ascetics, who strive for spiritual perfection through self-denial, isolation, prayer and self-abasement; as well as make room for weak, sinful members who show few signs of grace.